 Bacteria and food can cause tooth decay.
 A clear, sticky substance called plaque is always forming on your teeth and gums.
 Plaque contains bacteria that feed on the sugars in the food you eat.

 As the bacteria feed, they make acids.
 The acids attack the teeth for 20 minutes or more after you eat.
-Over time, these acids destroy tooth enamel, causing tooth decay.
+Over time, these acids destroy tooth enamel and cause tooth decay.

-Things that make you more likely to have tooth decay include:
+You may be more likely to have tooth decay if you:

-• Not brushing and flossing your teeth regularly and not seeing a dentist for checkups and cleanings.
+• Don't see a dentist for checkups and cleanings.

-• Eating foods that are high in sugar and other carbohydrates, which feed the bacteria in your mouth.
+• Eat foods that are high in sugar and other carbohydrates.

-• Not getting enough fluoride.
+• Don't get enough fluoride.
 Fluoride helps prevent tooth decay by making teeth more resistant to acids produced by plaque.
 Fluoride is added to many public water supplies.

-• Not having enough saliva.
+• Don't have enough saliva.
 Saliva washes away food and harmful sugars, so it helps protect your teeth from decay.
-A dry mouth may be caused by a condition such as xerostomia or Sjögren's syndrome, by taking certain medicines, or by breathing through your mouth.
-Older adults are more likely to have a dry mouth.
+A dry mouth may be caused by certain medical conditions, by taking certain medicines, or by breathing through your mouth.
+If you're older, you're more likely to have a dry mouth.

-• Smoking, using spit (smokeless) tobacco, or breathing secondhand smoke.
+• Smoke, use spit tobacco, or are around smoke.

-Children, whose teeth are still growing, are more likely than adults to have tooth decay.
+Children, whose teeth are still growing, are more likely to have tooth decay than adults.
 This is because the minerals in new teeth are not very strong and are easier for acids to eat away.

 What are the symptoms?